ckuo7/census_income_prediction/README.md

 **final_testing_script.py** runs all of these models in one fell swoop, printing out a final confusion matrix as well as F1 score for each.

-# Summary
+# Final Summary

-We applied a number of various machine learning algorithms to this problem.
-Along the way, we tuned the hyper-parameters of our algorithms.
-While investigating not only these algorithms and their associated hyper-parameters, we dealt with missing as well as unbalanced data.
-Using F1 scores as our metric for success, we ultimately achieved the highest F1 score of 0.5911 with an SVM classifier with an RBF kernel.
+We ultimately achieved the highest F1 score of 0.5911 with an SVM classifier with an RBF kernel.
+We would love to hear back from anyone who found any other interesting results.
+Thank for you for your time and consideration.